dvidelabs/poly.shell/README.md

 See `jobs.run` for more details.

+### jobs.runAtomic(jobs, [roles], [options], [callback])

+Runs a job on one site at a time.
+Starts a new job when that last matching site has completed the current job.
+Job actions within a single job on a single site run concurrently. `callback` is called once all jobs have completed on all sites.

 ### jobs.runSequential(jobs, [roles], [options], [callback])

-Run all jobs one after another in a `sequential` schedule such that jobs run concurrently on all sites, but a new job is not started before the previous job has completed on all sites. `callback` is called once all jobs have completed on all sites.
+Run jobs one after another in a `sequential` schedule such that a single job runs concurrently on all matching sites, but also such that no two jobs overlap across all sites. `callback` is called once all jobs have completed on all sites.

 See `jobs.run` for more details.